 Hiring a Bail Bondsman

 When you hire a bail bondsman, they will take up to 10% of the bail amount.
-For example, if bail has been set at $100,000, you can buy a bond for $10,000.
-You will likely be asked to put up collateral to secure a bond, especially if the bond is for a large amount.
+You can buy a bond for $10,000 if bail is $100,000.
+If the bond is for a big amount, you might have to put up collateral.
 This is the bail bondsman’s insurance so if your loved one does not show up to their court appearances, the bail bondsman can recoup the money forfeited to the court.

-Being arrested or watching a loved one go through the system is not only terrifying, but it’s also painful for everyone involved.
 The emotional fallout alone is life-changing.
-Thankfully, when handled properly, the repercussions can be minimized.
-If bail is granted and you can bring your loved one home, do so.
 A bail bondsman can help get your loved one out of jail and back with the family where they belong.

 If you need to post bail in Rancho Cucamonga, Van Nuys, or Los Angeles California, contact Dan’s Bail Bonds for an experienced, professional, and discrete bail bondsman.